ConsenSysMesh/stow-box/README.md

 ## Encryption Keys

 To learn more about encryption patterns and how Linnia uses them, go [HERE](https://github.com/ConsenSys/linnia-resources/blob/master/KEYS.md)

 ## Create User and Upload Data

-In order to create the keys, register the user and upload data to Linnia you can use our Linnia Faucet [HERE](https://consensys.github.io/linnia-faucet/)
+In order to create the keys, register a user and upload data to Linnia you can use our Linnia Faucet [HERE](https://consensys.github.io/linnia-faucet/)